Semi-Supervised Synthetic Data Generation with Fine-Grained Relevance Control for Short Video Search Relevance Modeling: Experiments

 \paragraph{Effect of Stage~2 on Relevance Alignment.} To evaluate whether Stage 2 training enhances the controllability of the query generation model—specifically its ability to synthesize queries that match a target relevance label—we design the following experiment.

-We randomly sample 40 documents and use query generation models trained with only Stage 1 and with both Stage 1 and Stage 2 to generate queries intended to match relevance levels 1, 2, and 3, respectively.
+We randomly sample 200 documents and use query generation models trained with only Stage 1 and with both Stage 1 and Stage 2 to generate queries intended to match relevance levels 1, 2, and 3, respectively.
 The generated query-document pairs are then annotated by human annotators using the same 4-level relevance schema.
 We record the number of generated queries whose annotated relevance label matches the intended label.

-The consistency results are summarized in Table~\ref{tab:query-generation-eval}.
-As shown, the model trained with Stage 2 significantly improves the alignment between intended and actual relevance levels with a 24.29\% improvement in consistency, demonstrating enhanced controllability and generation precision.
+As shown in Table~\ref{tab:query-generation-eval}, the model trained with Stage 2 significantly improves the alignment between intended and actual relevance levels with a 25.43\% relative improvement in consistency, demonstrating enhanced controllability and generation precision.

 \paragraph{Interpretation of Task-Specific Gains.} Based on the above analyses, we interpret the task-specific contributions of SSRA as follows:

 For the retrieval task, the model is required to select a subset of relevant documents from a large candidate pool given a query.
 As such, it is sensitive not only to fine-grained relevance, but also to the diversity of training data.
 Improved diversity can help mitigate long-tail distribution issues and improve generalization.
 Therefore, the retrieval task benefits from both stages of SSRA.